ultrahorizon/UH-VPN-Docs/privacy.md

-# UH Enterprise Privacy Policy
+# UH VPN Privacy Policy

 Ultra Horizon is committed to protecting your privacy.
 We want you to understand what information we collect, what we don’t collect, and how we collect, use, and store information.

 **We do not collect logs relating to the organisation or users activity, including no logging of browsing history, traffic destination, data content, or DNS queries.
-We also never store connection logs, meaning no logs of your IP address, your outgoing UH Enterprise IP address, connection timestamp, or session duration.** This is fundamentally because the servers operating behind UH Enterprise are owned and controlled by user or organisation paying for the service.
+We also never store connection logs, meaning no logs of your IP address, your outgoing UH VPN IP address, connection timestamp, or session duration.** This is fundamentally because the servers operating behind UH VPN are owned and controlled by user or organisation paying for the service.

 Our guiding principle towards data collection is to only collect the minimal data required to operate a world-class secure network authorisation service at scale.
 We designed our systems to not have sensitive data about our customers; even when compelled we cannot provide data that we do not possess.